strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/ModSecurity.md

 ---

 ## Step 0 — Open a terminal
 If you're remote, use SSH.
-This lab uses `localhost` (the VM itself).
+This lab uses `localhost`

 ---